nodejs/node/deps/npm/docs/content/using-npm/config.md

 If true, success/failure metrics will be reported to the registry stored in `metrics-registry`.
-These requests contain the number of successful and failing runs of the npm CLI and the time period overwhich those counts were gathered.
+These requests contain the number of successful and failing runs of the npm CLI and the time period over which those counts were gathered.
 No identifying information is included in these requests.

 #### shell